mspiez/network-automation-tools/06-GNMI-gateway/README.md

 ```
 $ docker-compose build
 ```
-> Note: use `--no-cache` flag if you want to re-build the image
+> Note: use `--no-cache` flag if you want to re-build the image and skip using the cached layers.

 Next start the `gnmi-gateway` and `prometheus` containers: